Kalwakurthy Assembly constituency

 Kalwakurthy Assembly constituency is a constituency of Telangana Legislative Assembly, India.
 It is one of four constituencies in Nagarkurnool district and one of the eight constituencies in Ranga Reddy district.
 It is part of Nagarkurnool Lok Sabha constituency.

-Gurka Jaipal Yadav of Telangana Rashtra Samithi won the seat with majority of 3447 in the 2018 Assembly election.
+Kasireddy Narayan Reddy of Indian National Congress won the seat with majority of 5,410 in the 2023 Assembly election.

 NT Rama Rao, founder of the Telugu Desam Party, lost from this constituency when he was defeated by Chittaranjan Das of Congress in 1989 elections.

 Mandals

 The Assembly Constituency presently comprises the following mandals: